Which Language to Choose

 Only 9% of Americans can speak their native language plus another language fluently, as opposed to 53% of Europeans.
 The large, growing deficiency in world languages and cultures compromises American security and business interests at home and abroad.
 The careers in which knowledge of a second world language is an asset or a requirement is extensive and includes Communications, Business, U.S. Government (Military and the State Department), Travel & Tourism, Education, Medicine, and Social Services.

 Ultimately, the decision on which language to choose is a very personal one and should be met with a good deal of forethought.
-Whatever language you choose for your child, you should be prepared to support them in this long term commitment of becoming bilingual.
+Whatever language you choose for your child, you should be prepared to support them in this long term commitment to becoming bilingual.

 French is ranked seventh worldwide based on the number of speakers, but it ranks second based on influence.
 French is spoken by 75 million people as a first language and another 190 million people as a second language.
 French is spoken in 53 countries.
-In 26 of those countries it is the official or co-official language.
+In 26 of those countries, it is the official or co-official language.
 While French offers a European cultural grounding as well as a connection with French-speaking Canada, it is also important to note that there are 19 French-speaking countries in Africa and 5 in the Caribbean.

 Global Village Academy teaches standard Chinese (pu tong hua) using simplified characters (han zi).
-Chinese is spoken by 1.1 billion people as their primary language, and another 20 million as their second language.
-It is the #1 language int he world based on the number of speakers and is spoken in five countries.
+Chinese is spoken by 1.1 billion people as their primary language and another 20 million as their second language.
+It is the #1 language in the world based on the number of speakers and is spoken in five countries.
 Chinese currently ranks 6th in influence, but its influence is expected to increase dramatically, both economically and politically.
 Chinese has been designated a critical language by the U.S government.
 Chinese is an official language of the United Nations.